Project-MONAI/MONAI/docs/source/highlights.md

 - Removing segmentation noise based on Connected Component Analysis, as below figure (c).
 - Extracting contour of segmentation result, which can be used to map to original image and evaluate the model, as below figure (d) and (e).

+After applying the post-processing transforms, it's easier to compute metrics, save model output into files or visualize data in the TensorBoard.
+[Post transforms tutorial](https://github.com/Project-MONAI/MONAI/blob/master/examples/notebooks/post_transforms.ipynb) shows an example with several main post transforms.
 ![image](../images/post_transforms.png)

-After applying the post-processing transforms, it's easier to compute metrics, save model output into files or visualize data in the TensorBoard.

 ### 9. Integrate third-party transforms
 The design of MONAI transforms emphasis code readability and usability.
 It works for array data or dictionary-based data.
 MONAI also provides `Adaptor` tools to accommodate different data format for 3rd party transforms.
 To convert the data shapes or types, utility transforms such as `ToTensor`, `ToNumpy`, `SqueezeDim` are also provided.
 So it's easy to enhance the transform chain by seamlessly integrating transforms from external packages, including: `ITK`, `BatchGenerator`, `TorchIO` and `Rising`.